MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/teams-classic-client-end-of-availability.md

 - **When or how will it be removed, and what triggers the uninstall:** This removal will happen after the availability period ends.
 As each user receives the automatic update and switches to new Teams, an attempt will be made to uninstall classic Teams.
 - **Will the classic Teams client be removed for all users on the device:** Yes.
 - **Will both Windows and Mac support uninstallation:** Yes.
-- **What if I need to use the classic Teams client after the availability period:** You won’t be able to use classic Teams after the availability period ends, or June 30 2024 if you meet the conditions in the table at the start of the article.
+- **What if I need to use the classic Teams client after the availability period:** You won’t be able to use classic Teams after the availability period ends.
 Until that date you'll still have a banner announcing the end of classic Teams at the top of your client.
 For more information, see [Features that are changing in the new Microsoft Teams](new-teams-whats-changing.md).
-- **Will I be able to download the classic Teams client after the availability period ends:** Yes, but it won't be functional unless you meet one of the conditions to extend classic Teams functionality until June 30 2024.
+- **Will I be able to download the classic Teams client after the availability period ends:** Yes, but it won't be functional unless you meet one of the conditions to extend classic Teams functionality until the end of availability date.

 ### VDI